Ykcazy/-school-portfolio/README.md

 ## Introduction
 AcademiX – an all-in-one student platform designed to supercharge learning.
 AcademiX combines powerful organization tools for managing homework and deadlines with a vibrant social hub for finding study groups and collaborating with classmates.
 Our platform also features gamified flashcards and quizzes to make studying fun and engaging, and on-demand tutoring to connect students with qualified instructors for personalized online sessions.
 AcademiX provides everything students need to succeed in one dynamic platform.

-## Contents
-- Assets: Includes resources utilized in this repository.
-- Coursera Certificates: Certifications earned by team members.
-- User Manual: Instructions for navigating and fully utilizing the features of our app prototype.
-- Part 1: Documents from the initial phase.
-- Part 2: Documents from the second phase.
-- Part 3: Documents from the third phase.
-- Part 4: Documents from the final phase and project completion.

----

 <p align="center">
   <img src="Assets/teamflux-logo.png" width="100" alt="Team Flux Logo">